silvercart/customhtmlform/docs/en/1-How-to-implement-a-CustomHtmlForm.md

 # How to implement a CustomHtmlForm

-SilverCart depends on CustomHtmlForm, a module we designed for working with SilverStripe.
-It gives you full control over your forms markup, validation and javascripting.
-Simply define a form via a multidimensional array, define an action method, create a unique template and inject the form in any controller.
-Custom markup for form field types is optional.
+With ourCustomHtmlForm module you finally have full control over your forms markup, validation and javascripting.

+All it takes are 4 simple steps:
+ - define a form via a multidimensional array,
+ - define an action method
+ - create a unique template
+ - inject the form in any controller

+Custom HTML-markup for form field types is optional.

 ## Simple Example: A Contact Form
 - - -

-### Installation Of CustomHtmlForm
+### Installation of CustomHtmlForm

+#### GitHub
-Download the module from our BitBucket repository.
-You can check it out with mercurial:
+Download the module from our GitHub repository.
+You can check it out with git:

-	hg clone ssh://hg@bitbucket.org/silvercart/customhtmlform
+    git clone git@github.com:silvercart/customhtmlform.git

-Or you can easily download it as a zip-file.
+If you do not want to clone the git-repository you can just [download the CustomHtmlForm module as a zip-file.](https://github.com/silvercart/customhtmlform)

+#### Composer
+You can also install CustomHtmlForm with composer.
+    composer require "silvercart/customhtmlform"

+If you are not familiar with Composer this tutorial will bring you up to speed in no time: [Installing and Upgrading SilverStripe with Composer](https://docs.silverstripe.org/en/3.3/getting_started/composer/)

 ### Form Definition

+Our contact form will have three distinct fields:
+* Name
+* email address
+* message

-Our contact form will have three fields: Name, email address and a message.
-All the fields are required and and the email address will be validated.
-Further the name and the message have a minimum length of 3 characters.
-The class ContactForm resides in a file named mysite/code/ContactForm.php.
+All the fields are required fields and the email address will be validated.
+Additionally, the name and the message have a minimum length of 3 characters.

+The class ContactForm resides in a file named
+    mysite/code/ContactForm.php.

 ###### ContactForm.php
 	:::php